 How to avoid returned payment fees

 One way to avoid a returned payment fee is to make sure you have enough money in your account when you make the payment.

 Over-the-limit fees are charged if your credit card balance exceeds the card’s credit limit.
 It’s worth noting that Capital One cardholders are never charged over-limit fees.
+View important terms and disclosures.
 And eligible cardholders may be able to exceed their credit limits.
 If your account has access, you can use the Confirm Purchasing Power tool to check if an over-limit purchase may be approved.

-For other issuers, unless you opt in for over-limit protection, most transactions that would push your balance over your credit limit will be declined.
+For other issuers, unless you opt in to over-limit protection, transactions that would push your balance over your credit limit may be declined.

 If your credit card does offer over-limit protection and you opt in to it, you might be able to exceed your credit limit.
 But keep in mind that going over your credit limit can still have consequences.
 Those might include an over-limit fee, interest rate increase, credit limit decrease and more.

 You can avoid over-limit fees by not opting in to over-limit protection.
 Then, transactions that would put you over your credit limit will simply be declined.

 You might also want to consider using a budget to help you keep track of your spending and avoid going over your credit limit.